-Caroline Niemczyk, Bedford Hills, New York, currently serves as vice chair of the Open Space Institute, and on the boards of The Trust for Public Land and the New York Society for the Prevention of Cruelty to Children.
+Caroline Niemczyk, Bedford Hills, New York, serves as chair of The Trust for Public Land Action Fund.
+Also serves on the boards of The Trust for Public Land and Open Space Institute.
 Advisory Board roles include the Yale School of Forestry and Environmental Studies, the Yale Institute for Biospheric Studies, and the Land Trust Alliance.
 Her career includes having served on the staff of Senator Daniel P. Moynihan, as a program officer at the Smith Richardson Foundation, as special assistant to Boston University president John Silber, and as an adjunct professor on the history faculty at Barnard College.

-Thomas Reeve, currently serves as Chair of The Trust for Public Land’s National Board.
-Steve is also the Chair of The Trust for Public Land’s National Leadership Council; past chair of The Trust for Public Land’s Washington State advisory board; past president of the board of the Washington Wildlife and Recreation Coalition; Chair of the San Juan Islands National Monument Advisory Committee; member of the national council of the Land Trust Alliance; 18-year veteran of Microsoft, managing teams focused on consumer software, internal tools, international software versions, the Works business, media production, and the MSN.com portal site; avid traveler and outdoorsman.
+Thomas Reeve, Lopez Island, Washington, serves as Chair of The Trust for Public Land’s National Board.
+Tom is past chair of The Trust for Public Land’s National Leadership Council and of its Washington State advisory board.
+Currently serving on the Washington and Hawaiian Islands and Northwest advisory boards, he is also a board member and past president of the board of the Washington Wildlife and Recreation Coalition.
+Tom has recently served on the national council of the Land Trust Alliance and as chair of the San Juan Islands National Monument Advisory Committee.
+He had an 18-year career at Microsoft, managing teams focused on consumer software, internal tools, international software versions, the Works business, media production, and the MSN.com portal site.